hyq123999/imlb-2016/friday.rst

     A: Low moisture content.

 Q: What a 2C rate?
 Can't LTO go faster?
-    A: It can got to 10C or 20C.
+    A: It can go to 10C or 20C.

 Q: Prevent electrolyte from migrating through gel polymer?
     A: I am not allowed to answer that.